-Course-Fee-Based Graduate Students: Only applies to graduate students in Commerce Masters programs (e.g. MBA) and graduate students in MA and MSc programs prior to September 2004 (all other students are Program-Fee-Based students, see definition below).
+Course-Fee-Based Graduate Students: Only applies to students in select Commerce Masters programs (e.g. MBA, MMCCU), all other students are Program-Fee-Based students, see definition below.
 Tuition fees are based on a cost-per-course basis.
 Students who have completed all course work, but still enrolled in their programs to complete their thesis or master research project (MRP) should register in the appropriate Thesis Continuation course for their program.

 Extensions to Graduate Programs: If a graduate student has been unable to complete their graduate program within the maximum allowable time-to-completion for their program due to circumstances beyond their control, they normally may apply for an extension to their program for up to one year.
 Please note that this does not apply to some "lock-step" programs such as the EMBA and Master of Finance.

 FGSR9000: A "pseudo-course" in which Program-Fee-Based Graduate Students should register when they have completed all their course work, but are still completing their thesis research.
 There is no FGSR9000 course per se (i.e. no class to attend or credit to receive).
 Registering in FGSR9000 simply indicates to the computerized registration system that you are still an enrolled graduate student, but only involved in thesis research in your program.

 Financial Services: The money people.
 Located off the foyer of McNally Main, Financial Services oversees the assigning and collection of tuition and student fees.
 Students who have questions about their fees are advised to first contact the Graduate Studies Officer.